ContainerSolutions/ha-redis-kubernetes/README.md

 Cluster monitoring is included in the base stack.

-To view the metric, you need to port-forward the prometheus admin interface, and then open it in your browser
+To view the metrics, you need to port-forward the prometheus admin interface, and then open it in your browser

 ```
 kubectl port-forward svc/prometheus-operated 9090:9090